NEXUS – Human Factors Training

 Supervisor: Dr Thy Do

-Royal Perth Hospital (RPH) is the first Australian Hospital to deliver formal, standardised, foundational Human Factors (HF) training to their staff.
+Royal Perth Hospital is the first Australian Hospital to deliver formal, standardised, foundational Human Factors (HF) training to their staff.
 These positions will assist in shaping the future directions of this centre of excellence and help integrate HF into organisational processes.
 Quarantined time for clinical support activities will complement clinical experience.
 Fellows will supervise and provide clinical teaching to more junior trainees, and foundational HF teaching to other healthcare staff in the hospital, both in- and out-of-hours.

 This role will interface with the Department of Anaesthesia and Pain Medicine, the Director of Operations for the Nexus Foundational Human Factors Training Program and other members of the Hospital Executive Team (Director of Clinical Services and Safety & Quality Division Leads) to assist Royal Perth Bentley Group in achieving its vision of becoming Australia’s safest healthcare group.
 30 hours per week in anaesthesia duties, standard anaesthesia on-call requirements, 10 hours per week in Human Factors related projects.